IXL Experimentation Offerings

 The Assistant Secretary of the Army for Acquisition, Logistics, and Technology (ASA-ALT) Deputy Assistant Secretary of the Army (DASA) for Data, Engineering, and Software (DES) is defining a Unified Data Reference Architecture that introduces Data Mesh principles into the Army’s data architecture.
 Data Mesh is a data architecture based on a federated and decentralized approach to analytical data production, sharing, access, and management in complex and large-scale environments, within or across organizations.
 It is characterized by federated computational governance, self-service infrastructure, treating and providing data as a product, and autonomous data domains that are responsible for their data.
 The Unified Data Reference Architecture (UDRA) is intended to guide the implementation of interoperable data sharing across all Army acquisition programs.

-In Development: Our UDRA Reference Implementation
+Our UDRA Reference Implementation

-A pre-brief engagement with vendors will outline process of participation, methods and requirements for obtaining architecture artifacts, API documentation, Integration guidance, specific demonstration objectives, and infrastructure entrance criteria.
+Once you begin registration, a pre-brief engagement with vendors will outline process of participation, methods and requirements for obtaining architecture artifacts, API documentation, Integration guidance, specific demonstration objectives, and infrastructure entrance criteria.

 Important Note